-These great local markets are held on the second and fourth Sunday of each month at the SES Grounds, located between 1770 and Agnes Water.
+The Discovery Coast Markets are held on the second and fourth Sunday of each month (during QLD school holidays) at the SES Grounds, located between 1770 and Agnes Water.
 If you drive from Agnes to 1770, you won’t be able to miss them.
 The markets buzz with people and I recommend getting there early so you can get a good park and beat the heat.
 Browse the many little stalls selling second-hand books and bric-a-brac, plants, natural soaps and other beauty products.
 Take a ride on a camel, buy breezy beach clothes and hand-knitted gifts for friends then grab a bite to eat or stock up on fresh fruit and veggies.

 Stepping onto Agnes Beach is like stepping onto a beach straight out of a guidebook.
 The main beach is around 5km long and pretty straight until you reach Round Hill, north of Agnes.
 During peak season the beach is pretty packed with families, backpackers and other holiday-makers.
 It’s a patrolled beach, which is great for those with kids, but you may find between the flags is the main spot where the seaweed likes to gather.
 The beach is dog-friendly to the north as long as you keep your pooch on a leash.

 There are only a few parking spots in the official parking lot so either get there early, walk from your accommodation or grab the first park you see.
 It’s a beautiful place in the afternoons and first thing in the morning, but as always it’s important to be sun-safe during the hottest part of the day cos that Queensland sun will scorch you.
 No joke.
 Say goodbye to your epidermis, guys.

 3. Explore Chinaman’s Beach